Mobius1/Selectr/README.md

 #### Javascript

-You can then instantiate Selectr by passing a reference to your select box as the first parameter:

-You can either pass a DOM node or a CSS3 selector string:
+You can then instantiate Selectr by passing a reference to your select box as the first parameter as either a DOM node or a CSS3 selector string:

 ```javascript
 new Selectr(document.getElementById('#mySelect'));